liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/03-using-lcs.markdown

 ![Figure 4.15: The red box in this screenshot highlights the checkbox you must select to create a clustered environment.](../../images/lcs-new-clustered-environment.png)

-Next, you'll learn how to use the environment view.
+Next, you'll learn to use the environment view.

 ### Using the Environment View [](id=using-the-environment-view)